-English IV's major objective is the development of writing and speaking skills, which will benefit the student professionally and personally.
+British Literature A CP II and British Literature B CP II will continue to develop writing and speaking skills, which will benefit the student professionally and personally.
 The course emphasizes the development of expository writing skills through directed and free writing assignments.
 Reading assignments serve as vehicles for improving comprehension skills and as a standard for good writing.
 In addition, the student has an opportunity to explore, through reading and class discussion, topics relevant to future decisions.